MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-ssh-connection.md

 1. [Reset the SSH configuration](#reset-the-ssh-configuration).
 2. [Reset the credentials](#reset-ssh-credentials-for-a-user) for the user.
-3. Verify the [network security group](/azure/virtual-network/network-security-groups-overview) rules permit SSH traffic and the role assignment.
+3. Verify the [network security group](/azure/virtual-network/network-security-groups-overview) rules permit SSH traffic and role assignment.
    * Ensure that a [Network Security Group rule](#check-security-rules) exists to permit SSH traffic (by default, TCP port 22).
    * You cannot use port redirection / mapping without using an Azure load balancer.
    * If you are using [Azure AD login](/azure/active-directory/devices/howto-vm-sign-in-azure-ad-linux) for VMs, the **Virtual Machine Administrator Login** or **Virtual Machine User Login role** must be assigned to the users.
 Otherwise, the "Permission denied (publickey)" error is returned.